MrKampf/proxmoxVE/README.md

 ## Getting Started

-Recommended installation is using **Composer**, if you do not have **Composer** what are you waiting?
+Recommended installation is using **Composer**.
+If you do not have **Composer**, what are you waiting for?

-In the root of your project execute the following:
+In the root of your project, execute the following:

 ```sh
 $ composer require mrkampf/proxmox-ve